 Pupils study and discuss a prescribed amount of Latin text, as well as some of the text in translation to give a better understanding of the context.
-There is a choice of texts, including Virgil's Aeneid, Catullus' Poems and Ovid's Heroides.
+There is a choice of texts by authors including Virgil, Catullus and Ovid.